Purple Line (CTA): Rolling stock

-Beginning in October 2013, the CTA started to reassign the 2600-series cars back to the line as they get displaced by the new Bombardier-built 5000-series cars on the Red Line.
-Beginning in April 2014, CTA started to assign some Bombardier-built 5000-series cars to the line.
-In May 2014, the last 2400-series cars were removed from service from the line.
-The 2600-series cars were removed from service from the line in March 2015.
-The Purple Line typically runs with six cars.
-Occasionally, the Purple Line borrows cars from the Red Line when short on cars.
+Beginning in October 2013, the CTA started to reassign the 2600-series cars back to the Purple Line as new Bombardier-built 5000-series cars were deployed to the Red Line.
+Then, beginning in April 2014, CTA started to assign Bombardier-built 5000-series cars to the Purple Line.
+In May 2014, the last 2400-series cars on the line were removed from service.
+In March 2015, the 2600-series cars on the line were also removed from service.
+The Purple Line typically runs with six cars, occasionally borrowing cars from the Red Line as needed to fill shortages.

 Operating hours and headways

 The Purple Line operates full-time between Linden and Howard from Mondays to Thursdays from 4:25 a.m. to 1:30 a.m., Fridays from 4:30 a.m. to 2:10 a.m., Saturdays from 5:05 a.m. to 2:15 a.m. and Sundays from 6:05 a.m. to 1:45 a.m.
-On weekdays, frequencies consist of 12tph (trains per hour) during rush hours, 6tph during middays, then 4-5tph during the evening and 3tph after midnight.
-On weekdays, service operates 4tph early morning and night and 5tph and late afternoons.
+On weekdays, frequencies consist of 12 tph (trains per hour) during rush hours, 6 tph during middays, then 4–5 tph during the evening and 3 tph after midnight.
+On weekdays, service operates 4 tph early morning and night and 5 tph and late afternoons.

-The Purple Line Express operates rush hour service between Linden and the Loop on weekday morning only from 5:15 a.m. to 9:20 a.m. (northbound) and from 5:55 a.m. to 10:05 a.m. (southbound).
+The Purple Line Express operates rush hour service between Linden and the Loop on weekday morning only from 5:15 a.m. to 9:20 a.m. (southbound) and from 5:55 a.m. to 10:05 a.m. (northbound).
 On weekday evenings, service resumes from 2:25 to 6:25 p.m. (southbound) and from 3:05 p.m. to 7:05 p.m. (northbound), with headways of five to eight minutes (with wider headways of 15 minutes possible).

 History

 The Northwestern Elevated era

-The Evanston Line was placed in operation on May 16, 1908, between Central Street, Evanston and the Loop when the former Northwestern Elevated Railroad extended its mainline service over leased electrified steam railroad trackage owned by the Chicago, Milwaukee, St. Paul and Pacific Railroad.
+The Evanston Line went into operation on May 16, 1908, between Central Street, Evanston, and the Loop when the former Northwestern Elevated Railroad extended its mainline service over leased electrified steam railroad trackage owned by the Chicago, Milwaukee, St. Paul and Pacific Railroad.
 On April 2, 1912, the line reached its present-day terminal at Linden Avenue, Wilmette.
-The new terminal was established without permission of Wilmette residents, who feared rail service would encourage construction of large apartment buildings in the affluent community.
+The new terminal was established without the permission of Wilmette residents, who feared rail service would encourage construction of large apartment buildings in the affluent community.